DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 ## uBlock Origin only:
 #### Hiding
 * `!#include`: Embeds another filterlist that is hosted on the same domain.
 Despite AdGuard's claim that they also support it, their support only applies to lists that are natively included in AdGuard.
 Tonnes of restrictions apply, such as refusing to embed lists from another domain / repository / parent-folder.
 * `##+js` (prev. `##script:inject`): Invokes a script that is embedded in those extensions, and usually using the script to modify a value on the site.
-Possible options are listed in [this file](https://github.com/gorhill/uBlock/wiki/Resources-Library#available-general-purpose-scriptlets).
+Possible options are listed [on this page](https://github.com/gorhill/uBlock/wiki/Resources-Library#available-general-purpose-scriptlets).
 * * `##+js(ra, class, .element)`: Removes the specified element class name from all elements on the page, without removing the elements themselves.
 * `:xpath`: An entry written with the very advanced Xpath syntax.
 * `##^.element`: Remove page elements _before_ they've even been loaded, based on their values in `View source` instead of their F12 ones. **Only** works in Firefox and Tor Browser.